abdul-codes/malaria-prediction/README.md

 ## Files

-- train.py - trains the model
+- train2.py - trains the model
 - predict.py - tests predictions
-- serve.py - runs the web service
+- server.py - runs the web service
 - model_xgb.bin - saved model
 - requirements.txt - Python packages needed
 - Dockerfile - for running in a container
-- notebook.ipynb - data exploration and analysis
+- malaria.ipynb - data exploration and analysis

 ## How to Use